petaverse-cloud/pv-docs-site/docs/petority/pets/associate.md

 2. Confirm Unbind:

 	The system will ask you to confirm if you want to Unbind the device from the pet.
-Once confirmed, the association will be removed.
+Once confirmed , the pet will be unbound

 ## Switching a Device to Another Pet:

 1. Bind with Another Pet:

-	You can follow the **Associating a Device with a Pet** steps to choose another pet and associate the device with it.
+	You can follow the **Binding a Device with a Pet** steps to choose another pet and associate the device with him/her.

 By following these steps, you can effortlessly manage your Petority devices and ensure they are bound with the right pets for accurate tracking and monitoring.